projectacrn/acrn-hypervisor/doc/tutorials/trustyACRN.rst

 In embedded products such as an automotive IVI system, the most important security services requested by customers are keystore and secure storage.
-In this article we will focus on these two services.
+In this article, we will focus on these two services.

 Keystore
 ========